 Every vendor that is engaged in business in the City must charge and collect City of Fort Collins sales tax on the purchase price or sales price paid or charged for tangible personal property and certain taxable services when purchased, leased, rented or sold at retail within the City.
 Transactions and items exempt from the sales tax are listed in Section 25-73(c) of the City of Fort Collins Municipal Code.

 Any excess sales tax collections that a business collects must be remitted to the City.
 If, on a taxable sale, no sales tax was collected or an improper percentage was collected, the proper tax must still be remitted to the City.

 As a Home Rule City under the Colorado Constitution, the City of Fort Collins has the authority to collect its own taxes.
 The 3.85% sales tax that you collect for the City of Fort Collins must be remitted directly to the City of Fort Collins.
-The combined rate for state and county tax is 3.5% - which should be remitted directly to the Colorado Department of Revenue.
+The state and county tax should be remitted directly to the Colorado Department of Revenue.

 Yes.
 A tax return still needs to be filed even if no sales or use tax is due for the reporting period.
 Failure to file a return will result in a deficiency notice.
 On-line filing of zero returns is available at https://salestax.fcgov.com/

 Tax returns received after the due date will be considered late.
 Penalties and interest will apply.